Medicaid in New York State

 If you qualify under a MAGI eligibility group, you will have to provide documents to verify eligibility if necessary.

-- If you are applying for Medicaid through New York State of Health, the New York State Marketplace, you may attest to your household income for the upcoming year.
+- If you are applying for Medicaid through the Marketplace (NY State of Health), you may attest to your household income for the upcoming year.
 If your income is different than the income found on the data matches, income documentation may need to be provided.

 If you qualify under a non-MAGI eligibility group, the following is a guide to the documentation that must be submitted to help determine eligibility: